cjohansen/clj-nats/README.md

 ### Clojure data

-All functions take native Clojure data as arguments instead of opaque instances of jnats option classes.
-Almost all functions return pure Clojure data instead of instances of jnats information classes.
+All functions take native Clojure data as arguments instead of instances of jnats option classes.
+Almost all functions return Clojure data instead of instances of jnats data classes.

-The only exceptions are Java time classes, because they are immutable values, and not easily represented without their wrappers.
+The only exceptions are Java time classes, as they are immutable values, and not easily represented without their wrappers.
 Specifically, clj-nats uses `java.time.Duration` (timeouts etc) and `java.time.Instant` (timestamps etc).
 [java-time-literals](https://github.com/magnars/java-time-literals) is
 recommended as a companion library to represent even these as data literals.

-clj-nats supports keywords for subjects.
+clj-nats supports keywords for subjects and stream names.

 ### EDN messages

-clj-nats automatically encodes and decodes EDN messages.
-Publish Clojure data, and automatically have Clojure data decoded when subscribing for messages. clj-nats sets a header on your messages to achieve this.
+clj-nats automatically encodes and decodes EDN messages when appropriate.
+No need to convert messages to binary by hand. clj-nats sets a header on your messages to do this safely and transparently.

-### Opinionated feature subset
+### Opinionated (smaller) feature subset

-clj-nats wraps a subset of jnats.
-Where jnats offers many ways to solve most tasks, clj-nats only provides the most flexible approach, leaving you with enough leverage to cater to your own preferences.
+clj-nats wraps a subset of jnats. jnats offers many ways to solve most tasks. clj-nats only provides the most flexible approach, leaving you with enough leverage to cater to your own preferences.
 As an example, jnats has `publish` and `publishAsync`, while clj-nats only provides `publish`.
 If you want async, you can wrap it in a `future`, create a virtual thread, or choose any number of other ways to publish off the main thread.

 ### Instants for timestamps

-jnats uses `ZonedDateTime` for all timestamps with a GMT timezone.
+jnats uses `java.time.ZonedDateTime` for all timestamps with a GMT timezone.
 Because timestamps are instants, this is an unnecessary detour, so clj-nats operates strictly with `java.time.Instant`, both for inputs and outputs.

 ### Flat structure

-clj-nats has a flat structure loosely inspired by the `nats` CLI.
+clj-nats is organized in a flat structure loosely inspired by the `nats` CLI.
 The goal is to make it easy to translate CLI examples to clj-nats usage.

 ## Usage